 Promoting Gender Equality and Inclusivity

-A generation ago, various countries participating in large-scale mining prohibited the employment of women in many areas, including underground work.
+A generation ago, various countries participating in large-scale diamond mining prohibited the employment of women in many areas, including underground work.
 Today things are very different, and close to a third of the workforce of the world’s largest diamond producers are women.
-NDC members recognize that the inclusion and participation of women, especially at a senior level, is fundamental, and women empowerment programs have been implemented to advance gender equality.
+NDC members recognize that the inclusion and participation of women, especially at a senior level, is fundamental, and women empowerment programs have been implemented to advance gender equality within the diamond industry.

-Petra Diamonds has set up a Women in Mining Committee, which provides a platform for women to share experiences, identify challenges, and promote development opportunities.
+Petra Diamonds has set up a Women in Mining Committee, which provides a platform for women to share experiences, identify challenges, and promote sustainable development goals.

 As part of its commitment to standing with women and girls, De Beers Group has partnered with UN Women to become a HeForShe Thematic Champion and pledged to make a tangible difference.
 The company is investing US$3 million in programs that support women and girls in southern Africa and Canada.
 It’s accelerating Women Owned Enterprises (AWOME) program provides mentoring, network, business, and life-skills training for women micro-entrepreneurs.